felix-two-tone/Terracotta/README.md

 # Terracotta

-Automate Radegast Login en Mass
+Automate Radegast Login en masse

 You need Radegast to use this script.